Ransomware Groups Make The Move To Intermittent Encryption

 • Firewalls and other protective measures for IoT and OT environments

-• Regular backups, including an offline copy
+• Regular backups, including offline copies

 • Regularly tested incident response plans

-SMBs should also consider a Zero Trust security approach to reduce the impact of ransomware.
+SMBs should also consider a Zero Trust security approach to reduce the impact of malware ransomware.
 This strategy's key components are minor privilege policies, network segmentation, multi-factor authentication (MFA), and continuous monitoring.
-Although the ransomware threat may be persistent, security leaders can take steps to minimize cyber risk across their organizations.
+Although the ransomware threat may be persistent, email security leaders can take steps to minimize cyber risk across their organizations. ther things to consider to prevent an intermittent encryption attack include:

-• Back up your data: regularly back up to an external hard drive or cloud-based storage service.
+• Backup your data: Regularly back up to an external hard drive or cloud-based storage service.
 Frequent backups enable you to recover your data if it is encrypted by ransomware.

 Cyberattack Exposes Student Records, COVID-19 Test Results, and Personal Information

 The Los Angeles Unified Schools (LAUSD) recently confirmed that a ransomware attack and a data leak compromised the assessment records, driver's license numbers, and Social Security numbers for approximately 2,000 current and former students.
-LAUSD stated that an investigation into the cyberattack also revealed positive COVID-19 results as part of the breach.
+LAUSD stated that an investigation into the cyberattack also revealed positive COVID-19 results as part of the breach.Ransomware news

 According to the senior IT infrastructure administrator, some records date back nearly three decades, resulting in time-consuming analyses.
 The "significant disruptions" did not lead to school closures, and LAUSD created an independent IT task force composed of cybersecurity experts.
 This team was tasked with creating a set of recommendations and providing monthly status updates.
 Later, LAUSD announced that a criminal group released an illegally obtained dataset online.

 LAUSD said that it had notified some of the individuals and vendors affected by the attack and would continue to do so until all details are known and further analysis is conducted.
+The experience LAUSD dealt with in regard to ransomware proves how important it is to implement safety measures to combat all types of ransomware attacks.

 Keep Learning About Ransomware Prevention